 1. How do you deliver and charge for managed services?

 One of the most important aspects of managed services is the method of service delivery.
-That includes percentage of remote service, support response times, type of support available – in person, remote, helpdesk tickets, phone, etc. Who provides the support – is it in-house or is it outsourced to another company or even a country?
+That includes a percentage of remote service, support response times, type of support available – in person, remote, helpdesk tickets, phone, etc. Who provides the support – is it in-house or is it outsourced to another company or even a country?

 Follow-up question: Can you show me your helpdesk and network monitoring and operations center?